pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

 The installer service is disabled when the configuration terminates successfully.

-At this step, you can login to Cells-Enterprise with the credentials you have entered during the setup and verify everything is up and running.
+At this step, you can login with the credentials you have defined and verify everything is up and running.

-## Notes on configuration

-By default, two root paths are used:

-- `/var/cells`: Pydio Cells working dir.
-It contains dynamic configuration (including certificates), data and logs.
-- `/opt/pydio`: binaries and additional libraries required to run Cells.
+## Configuration Details

-### Predefined accounts
+### Predefined user accounts

-If you ever need to log into the VM system, SSH accounts and technical accounts are created as follow:
+If you need to log into the system, the `ssh` service is enabled on port `22` and following users have been created:

 | System users        | Password    | Comments   |
 | ------------------- | ----------- | ----------- |